Partacus-SPQR/SimpleDeathBans/README.md

 ## Dependencies

-**Required:**
-- Fabric Loader 0.18.0+
-- Minecraft 1.21.9, 1.21.10, or 1.21.11
-- Fabric API

-**Optional (Recommended):**
-- Cloth Config ≥20.0.0 (enhanced config screen)
-- ModMenu ≥17.0.0 (mod list integration)
+### Required
+- **Fabric Loader** ≥0.18.2
+- **Fabric API** (version depends on Minecraft version - see compatibility table above)

+### Optional (Recommended)
+- **Cloth Config** - Enhanced configuration screen with sliders and tooltips
+- **ModMenu** - Mod list integration for easy config access

+> **Tip:** Without Cloth Config, a built-in fallback config screen is provided with full functionality.

 ## Installation

-1. Install Fabric Loader and Fabric API
+1. Install [Fabric Loader](https://fabricmc.net/use/installer/) for your Minecraft version
+2. Download the matching [Fabric API](https://modrinth.com/mod/fabric-api) version
-2. Download SimpleDeathBans jar
+3. Download the SimpleDeathBans JAR for your Minecraft version
-3. Place in `mods` folder
+4. Place all JARs in your `mods` folder
-4. (Optional) Install Cloth Config and ModMenu for better config experience
+5. (Optional) Install Cloth Config and ModMenu for enhanced config experience

 ## Single-Player Mode